advika2/KdTreeST/readme.txt

 contained in a query rectangle) and nearest-neighbor search (finding a closest point in the symbol-table to a query point)

+Further descriptions
 /* *****************************************************************************
- *  Describe the Node data type you used to implement the
+ *  Describing the Node data type used to implement the
  *  2d-tree data structure.
  **************************************************************************** */
 The Node data type has the following instance variables - the point, the value